Payroll Savings is a safe and easy way to purchase Treasury securities on a regular basis.

 Note: Treasury phased out the issuance of paper savings bonds through traditional employer-sponsored payroll savings plans as of January 1, 2011.
 See our FAQ.

-Download publication PD P 0023 for more information about purchasing U.S. Savings Bonds.
+Download publication FS 0023 for more information about purchasing U.S. Savings Bonds.